 - constant pain that is so severe as to keep you awake awake through the night.

 - pain through your entire spine, rather than one specific locations.

 If you are exhibiting the above symptoms, talk with your Doctor or GP immediately.
+Alternatively, you might want to chat with board certified MDs online if you are unable to speak to a doctor or GP in person on.
 If conditions worsen, do not hesitate to dial 911.

 Common Causes Of Back Pain

 For many, there isn’t a single reason for back pain.
 Back pain can come from everyday from your daily activities, for example, overexerting your body.
 This can happen very often when individuals visit their doctor’s, as their physician may not be able to quickly analyze the primary reason for the pain.
 If your Doctor can’t determine the cause, that is known as non-specific lower back pain.

 Either way, it’s good to know that some activities can make back pain more likely.
 Likewise, if you currently suffer from back pain, the following can exacerbate the pain – aggravating the issue.
 Probably the most common causes include: